Nottingham: Music

 1960s blues-rock band Ten Years After formed in Nottingham, as did the 1970s pop act Paper Lace, the Tindersticks, electronic music groups Stereo MC's, Bent, and Crazy P, as well as folk singer Anne Briggs.
-Since the beginning of the 2010s, the city has produced a number of artists to gain media attention, including; Sleaford Mods, Jake Bugg, London Grammar, Indiana, Bru-C, Saint Raymond, Childhood, Kagoule, Rue Royale, Spotlight Kid, Divorce, and Amber Run.
+Since the beginning of the 2010s, the city has produced a number of artists to gain media attention, including; Sleaford Mods, Jake Bugg, London Grammar, Indiana, Bru-C, Saint Raymond, Childhood, Kagoule, Rue Royale, Spotlight Kid, Divorce, ALT BLK ERA and Amber Run.

 Nottingham is home to Earache Records, a large independent record label setup in Nottingham in 1986 and home to artists such as Napalm Death, Carcass, Entombed and Rival Sons.

 The city has an active classical music scene, with long-established ensembles such as the city's Symphony Orchestra, Philharmonic Orchestra, Nottingham Harmonic Society, Bach Choir, Early Music Group Musica Donum Dei and the Symphonic Wind Orchestra giving regular performances in the city.
 The Sumac Centre is a social centre in Forest Fields.

 Nottingham is known for its hip-hop scene.
 Audio Recording Studios opened in 2013, on the site of a former square known as "Milk Square" which was known to have hosted musicians, bands and orchestras in the 1800s.
 Since opening, the studios have hosted musicians and actors from various places including involvement in Hollywood films, and British rock band Spiritualized's album And Nothing Hurt.
 The studios are a base for rapper and producer Sway Dasafo's New Reign Productions and Jake Bugg's manager, Jason Hart.
 The rock band Church of the Cosmic Skull are from Nottingham.